hus201/sdrf/README.md

-# Simple Django Rest Framework
+# Simple Django Rest Framework - sdrf

-Simple Django Rest Framework is django based app used to provide abstraction that combines both django rest framework with drf_yasg a swagger generator to implement good looking and  well documented apis using djang
+Simple Django Rest Framework (sdrf) is django based app used to provide abstraction that combines both django rest framework with drf_yasg a swagger generator to implement good looking and  well documented apis using djang

 ## Quick Start